Logan (film): Theatrical

 Logan premiered at the 67th Berlin International Film Festival on February 17, 2017, in Berlin, Germany, where it was selected to be screened out of competition alongside The Bar, Final Portrait, The Midwife, T2 Trainspotting, and Viceroy's House, before screening in the United States, where it was given a wide release on March 3, 2017.
 In October 2015, Fox confirmed that Logan would be released in the IMAX format.
 In the United States, Canada and the United Kingdom, the film was preceded by a short film, Deadpool: No Good Deed.
 In it, Deadpool notices a man getting robbed, and springs into action—but first has to change into his costume in a phone booth.
 As he is finishing up, the man is shot; the short film ends with Deadpool commenting on the strangeness of the phone booth's presence, and eating the man's ice cream.
 The teaser met with positive reviews.
 Ryan Reynolds posted an extended version of the teaser via his YouTube channel the day after the film's release.

 One Last Time promotion and future

 Prior to the confirmation that the then-untitled Logan would be his final appearance in the X-Men film franchise, Jackman initially denied such rumors.
 Jackman stated that he was inspired by Michael Keaton's performance in Birdman, and wished to portray the character of Wolverine until his death.
 In July 2015, Jackman posted an image of Logan giving the middle finger with a claw to his Twitter.
 The image, coupled with the hashtag "#OneLastTime", signified that the film would be his last appearance as Logan and officially announced his decision to stop playing the character he had been portraying for the past 17 years.
-Eventually it earned Jackman Guinness World Record of the 'longest career as a live-action Marvel superhero'.
+Eventually it earned Jackman the Guinness World Record of the 'longest career as a live-action Marvel superhero'.

-During an appearance on The Dr. Oz Show in May 2015, Jackman clarified the confusion over the conflicting sentiments, by stating bluntly that the film would be his final portrayal as the character; he said, "This will be my last one, it is my last time.
-It just felt like it was the right time to do it, and let's be honest, 17 years.
-I never thought in a million years it would last, so I'm so grateful to the fans for the opportunity of playing it.
-I kind of have in my head what we're going to do in this last one.
-It just feels like this is the perfect way to go out."
-Jackman has also explained that Jerry Seinfeld has convinced him to quit the role stating, "He said to me, when you're creating something it's very important not to run yourself dry.
-It's not about finishing on top, necessarily, but making sure you're, creatively, still got something left, which propels you into the whatever's next."